rokcej/wier-2021/pa1/README.md

 ## Questions

 * How do we find non-image data on a page?
+	* Just check if the site is html or not
 * How do we get the HTTP status code?
+Should we send a HEAD request first?
+What about redirects?
+	* Send HEAD first
 * If page doesn't exist, should we remove it from the DB?
+	* Mark it as not accessible
+* For pages, is checking Content-Type header good enough?
+	* Yes
+* What's a good way to implement crawl delay?
+Can robots.txt override the 5s rule?
+	* Locally, not in DB
 * If page doesn't exist, should the site be stored in the DB?
 	* Yes
 * How to know if response is text or not? (e.g. sitemap) application/xml